Joseph Caravalho, MD, Chief Executive Officer and President, serving HJF since 2017

-Folk leads HJF’s Office of Sponsored Programs and Acquisitions, which serves as the central point of contact for administrative activities for grants and contracts awarded to HJF.
-The office handles many activities, including award set-up, management and compliance, procurement of supplies and services, and negotiation and management of agreements with collaborating institutions.
+Previously, she led HJF’s Office of Sponsored Programs and Acquisitions, which serves as the central point of contact for administrative activities for grants and contracts awarded to HJF.
+The office handled many activities, including award set-up, management and compliance, procurement of supplies and services, and negotiation and management of agreements with collaborating institutions.

 Before joining HJF as manager for the Finance Department, Folk worked for Deloitte for five years.
 She has held various roles at HJF, including director of financial planning and vice president of program services.
 She has a Master of Business Administration from the University of Maryland and is a Certified Public Accountant (inactive).

-Gilman leads the Center for Public-Private Partnerships, where she directs the effort to foster collaborations among the Department of Defense, Department of Veterans Affairs, civilian academia and industry to advance the long-term health and well-being of America’s wounded, ill and injured service members, veterans and their families.
-She also leads the Heroes of Military Medicine Awards dinners and The Veterans Metrics Initiative.
+Previously, Gilman led the Center for Public-Private Partnerships, where she directed the effort to foster collaborations among the Department of Defense, Department of Veterans Affairs, civilian academia and industry to advance the long-term health and well-being of America’s wounded, ill and injured service members, veterans and their families.
+She also led the Heroes of Military Medicine Awards dinners and The Veterans Metrics Initiative.

 Prior to joining HJF, Gilman was a partner for 11 years in a Washington, D.C., law firm after practicing law for 10 years in San Diego.
 She received her bachelor’s degree from Emory University and her Juris Doctorate degree from the University of San Diego School of Law.
 She also studied for one year at the London School of Economics.